8bitbuddhist/PixelMaestro/arduino/README.md

 ## Configuring PlatformIO
 1. Open the main project directory in PlatformIO.
-2. Download the LightWS2812 library using the PlatformIO package manager.
+2. Download any necessary libraries using the PlatformIO package manager.
 3. Copy the desired sketch to the `src/` folder.
 4. Build and upload the project to your board.